 This system is ideal for frequent coffee drinkers or households with several endlessly thirsty family members.
 Were you to run a standard 2500w kettle 5 times per day from cold to boil, you could compare the Perma Therm’s all-day performance at a 68% reduction in energy usage.
 It’s just that good.

 This gorgeous insulation works both ways, allowing the Perma Therm to stay cool to the touch as well.
-Other safety features include boil-dry protection, plus the unit will shut down automatically after 3 days on standby.
+Other smart safety features include boil-dry protection, plus the unit will shut down automatically after 3 days on standby.
 We love the utility too, with 5 temperature settings between 40-98°, self-cleaning functions, plus triple dispensing modes: Auto, Cup, and Manual.
 The old adage goes that it’s what’s inside that counts, and that is very much the case with Perma Therm.

 VonShef is back, bringing another Spartan contraption that simply does the job without a semblance of fuss.

 Under the hood of the VonShef Instant Kettle we find a 2.5L tank and a 2600w heating element; together they begin delivering 95° water in just 5-8 seconds.
 And that’s almost all there is to say–which is a good thing.

 Looking for buttons, dials, and fancy displays?
 Won’t find them here–just a single big, beautiful button on top which responds to a good press as Pavlov’s dogs to a bell.
 When you’ve got the amount of water you want, simply shut it off.
 The VonShef heats the water as its used, and thus doesn’t waste energy boiling the whole tank.
 Instant on, instant off, full control, no waste.